-Stunning Facts About SSDI and SSI Benefits for Disabled Workers in the USA
+Facts about SSDI and SSI Benefits for Disabled Workers

-In the USA, there are about 29.5 million people affected with disability.
+Approximately 26% or 1 in 4 adults in the US live with some type of disability.
 The lives of these disabled individuals are challenging in many ways, including economic factors, working abilities and other variables.
 Although partially disabled people can at times handle work, people with total disabilities may not be so fortunate.

-In most cases, people with extensive disabilities are unable to work as they suffer from physical challenges for extended periods.
-When this happens, the hardship of life increases as the disabled person faces financial turmoil.
+- In most cases, people with extensive disabilities are unable to work as they suffer from physical challenges for extended periods.
+When this happens, the costs of basic life expenses can create financial hardship for these individuals.

-Fortunately, programs such as Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) can help.
-These programs help many people lead live of independence.
+- Fortunately, programs such as Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) can help.
+These programs help many people to maintain independence in their lives.
 For some people, Social Security can be a lifesaver.

-If you reside in Orlando and are facing disability issues, it’s time to act.
+If you reside in Orlando and are faced with disabling conditions, it is time to act.
 Before you visit your local Social Security Office Orlando location, consult with a disability attorney.

-1-Where does the fund for SSDI and SSI come from?
+Where does the funding for SSDI and SSI come from?

-Both SSDI and SSI follow strict rules for granting disability benefits to applicants.
+- Both SSDI and SSI follow strict rules for granting disability benefits to applicants.
 They consider a person disabled when he or she is unable to continue working due to disability.
-The severity of a disability is judged on the basis of an inability to work substantially.
+The severity of a disability is determined on the basis of an inability to work substantially.